bradphelan/rocket_tag/README.md

     model.tagged_similar :on => "skills"
     model.tagged_similar :on => "habits"

+The two cases of tagged_similar below are functionally identical because there are only two contexts specified on the class.
+If there were three or more contexts specified then the two below would not be identical.

+    model.tagged_similar :on => ["skills", "habits"]
+    model.tagged_similar

 Find similar models based on tags on every context and return in decending order of 'tags_count'.
 Note that each tag is still scoped according to it's context